 Steve spotted the bear a good way down a wide-open Canadian highway.
 He let off the gas to give her ample time to get clear.
-Then a cub fell in behind her.
+Then a cub scrambled up behind her.
 Steve applied some brake.
-Camp trailers take extra time to give up momentum, but the cub was okay as long as he held to his course across the roadway.
+Well all know that camp trailers take extra time to give up momentum, but the cub was okay as long as he held to his course across the roadway.
 As many bears as we’d seen in our Alaska exploration, it was still a treat to watch the pair–until a second cub took up the rear.
 Steve used his best words, pushed the brakes to the limit, and we held our breath through a silent, slow-mo disaster scene.

 Mama with baby-one on her heels, crossed the right shoulder line and turned to see our rig barreling down on her darling.
-I glanced through my side window and saw her standing tall to watch us miss her baby by inches.
+I glimpsed her through my side window, standing tall to watch us miss her baby by inches.

 Then my view blurred for several miles.